chasefarmer2808/RumbaughArt/README.md

 # Rumbaugh Art

+## Environment setup
+1. Install the latest version of Node and Angular.
+2. Run `npm install` in the Angular app directory.
+3. Install Python 3.7.
+4. Install pip and pipenv.
+5. Run `pipenv install` in the server directory.

 ## Backup Instructions
 ### First, backup the database:
 1. Exec into the db docker container by running `docker exec -it container_name /bin/bash`.